Arturo Prat: Young officer

-Prat as a lawyer
+Lawyer

-The studies
+Studies

 In 1870, Prat began the path of becoming a lawyer.
 Prat had always had an interest in law and therefore decided to pursue his law degree.
-He entered as a secondary student in Humanities at the Liceo de Valparaíso and the National Institute (Instituto Nacional).
+He entered as a secondary student in humanities at the Liceo de Valparaíso and the National Institute (Instituto Nacional).
 In 1871, he received his diploma in Philosophy and Humanities — a prerequisite for studying law.
 One of his examiners was the renowned Chilean historian Diego Barros Arana.

 In the following year, he began his studies in Property Law in the Faculty of Law of the University of Chile.
 He studied on board the "Esmeralda", which was located in Mejillones.
 Upon returning from his mission, he requested to take his examinations in Valparaíso where he passed the required subjects.

 In 1875, he began practicing law at a law firm in the port town as a prerequisite to receiving his license.

 In July of the following year, Prat passed his remaining courses and was then ready to complete his licensing.
 In order to graduate, he was required to pass an examination on a randomly chosen area of law.
-He was assigned Roman Law, which he managed to pass between 24–26 July 1876, while his thesis "Observaciones sobre la ley electoral vigente" (Observations on the current electoral law) was approved.
+He was assigned Roman Law, which he managed to pass between 24 and 26 July 1876, while his thesis "Observaciones sobre la ley electoral vigente" (Observations on the current electoral law) was approved.
 There remained one final step before receiving his license — a final exam before the judges of the Supreme Court.

 On 31 July 1876, at 11 a.m., the lieutenant commander passed through the corridors of Supreme Court of Justice in full dress uniform wearing his sword at his belt; he had come to take his examination before the highest judges, the final requirement to practise law.
 However, much to his surprise, Prat was told that the judges had decided not to hear examinations that day.
 Prat protested that he had an appointment for that day, that he had very little free time as a naval officer, and requested a meeting with Manuel Montt Torres, the Supreme Court president.
 Having convinced Montt to receive him, and to much applause from the court, Prat went on to become a lawyer at the age of 28.

 Prior to his final exam, Prat had already conducted legal work while defending the engineer Ricardo Owen, accused of disobedience, and also his friend and classmate Luis Uribe, accused of disobedience and contempt to his superiors.
 He succeeded the first time, but he was not so successful with the defence of his friend, who was condemned to six months of jail by six votes.
 The amnesty of the President saved Uribe and his naval career from that fate.